opensourcefeed/opensourcefeed.github.io/distribution-mx.md

   MX 15 is fast, lean and works out of the box, but with some rough edges : "https://www.dedoimedo.com/computers/mx-15.html"
 ---

 **MX Linux** is a cooperative venture between the antiX and former MEPIS communities, using the best tools and talents from each distro.
 It is a midweight OS designed to combine an elegant and efficient desktop with simple configuration, high stability, solid performance and medium-sized footprint.

+Being a Debian based distribution, MX Linux ships stable Kernel from latest stable Debian release and also provides latest Liquorix Kernel.
+The user can easily switch between these Kernels using MX Linux Installer.

+MX Linux ships [Xfce](/desktop/xfce) as default desktop environment.
+It is configured to be maximum productive without compromising performance & user experience.